YitaoXU/RoBep/README.md

 # 🧬 B-cell Epitope Prediction Server

-A web-based interface for B-cell epitope prediction using the ReCEP model.
+A web-based interface for B-cell epitope prediction using the RoBep model.

 ## 📋 How to Use